hwschuur/hwschuur.github.io/_pages/contact.md

 title: "Contact"
 ---

-I drive transformative changes by integrating technology with business acumen and people skills.
-I have a passion for creating and launching innovative tech products and services in vital sectors.
-Renowned for getting things done and paying attention to details, while keeping strong relationships with my team and clients.
+My role is about enabling people, facilitating growth, and connecting dots across complex challenges.
+I thrive on the power of new-world technology, guiding my team and customers to navigate and harness it effectively—without losing sight of the bigger picture.
+I believe vulnerability is strength, and transparency is essential.
+This fuels my approach to leadership, making me a sparring partner for strategic IT decisions and a trusted anchor for my team.
 I hold [a PhD in Information Science][phdthesis] (Utrecht University, 2011).

-Areas of expertise: Business-critical IT, Product Management, Software Development, BizDevOps, Innovation
+Areas of expertise: IT Strategy, Business Development, Product Management

 You can download my resume [here][cv].